nolanlawson/state-of-binary-data-in-the-browser/README.md

 Supports both IndexedDB and WebSQL.
 Chrome originally got IndexedDB in v23.

 **WebSQL** doesn't support storing Blobs themselves, only strings.
-You can store binary strings directly, which is the most efficient, but then [the `'\u0000'` character causes data to get lost](https://code.google.com/p/chromium/issues/detail?id=422690).
+You can store binary strings directly, which is the most efficient, but then [the `'\u0000'` byte causes data to get lost](https://code.google.com/p/chromium/issues/detail?id=422690).
 PouchDB works around this by eliminating the `'\u0000'` in [a safe and very efficient way](https://github.com/pouchdb/pouchdb/pull/2900).

-**IndexedDB** has many binary bugs in Chrome.
+**IndexedDB** has many Blob bugs in Chrome.
 Here's the history:

-* **pre-v36:** Chrome didn't support Blobs at all, so PouchDB (and most other libs like LocalForage) work around this by storing data as base64-encoded strings.
-Note this includes Android up to Lollipop 5.0. ([Chromium issue](https://code.google.com/p/chromium/issues/detail?id=108012))
+* **pre-v36:** Chrome didn't support IndexedDB Blobs at all, so PouchDB (and most other libs like LocalForage) work around this by storing data as base64-encoded strings.
+Note this also includes Android up to Lollipop 5.0. ([Chromium issue](https://code.google.com/p/chromium/issues/detail?id=108012))
 * **v37:** Chrome introduced broken support for Blobs ([issue](https://code.google.com/p/chromium/issues/detail?id=408120)).
 It was broken because the mimetype wasn't correctly returned.
 * **v38:** The mimetype bug was fixed in v38, but Chrome had two more Blob/IndexedDB bugs: [this one](https://code.google.com/p/chromium/issues/detail?id=447916) and [this one](https://code.google.com/p/chromium/issues/detail?id=447836).
 The second one in particular was a race condition causing data to be permanently unreadable, which was a big enough blocker that PouchDB continued downgrading Chrome to base64-only.
 * **v43:** Chrome finally fixed all Blob bugs, so PouchDB auto-detects it and upgrades to Blobs ([test it out here](http://bl.ocks.org/nolanlawson/38e3cd6705f50b074566)).